Appearances and School Visits

 Invite Susan to read aloud from her published or upcoming works, or to join your convention as a speaker or panelist.

-Susan is available to teach beginning to intermediate writers in either lecture or workshop-style classes.
+Susan is available to teach in either lecture or workshop-style classes.
 Topics can include:

 - Basics of writing: structure of the short story or novel; character, setting, plot and theme